Payal3112/Scroll-Animation-project-/README.md

 This Scroll Animation project is made using HTML,CSS and Java Script.
-This is a mini project .
+This is a mini project , as we scrolll animation of content occur .